-The statement of financial positions has been prepared on a historic cost basis except for those financial assets and financial liabilities that have been measured at fair value (financial derivatives, financial instruments at fair value through profit and loss, available-for-sale investments, financial instruments held for trading etc.).
+The statement of financial position has been prepared on a historic cost basis except for those financial assets and financial liabilities that have been measured at fair value (financial derivatives, financial instruments at fair value through profit and loss, available-for-sale investments, financial instruments held for trading etc.) except for financial instruments hedged by fair value hedge.